 9 – Make Time for Character Meet and Greets

-The most popular character meet and greet at Epcot is the Character Spot in Future World.
-Here you can meet Mickey, Minnie, and Goofy.
-There are loads of other characters located throughout Epcot however that shouldn’t go overlooked!
+While meeting Mickey, Minnie, and Goofy is always high on everyone’s list, there are loads of other characters located throughout Epcot however that shouldn’t go overlooked!
 Epcot is the only place guests can meet the popular Frozen sisters, Anna and Elsa.
 Same goes for the beautiful Mulan!
 More unique characters like Baymax from Big Hero 6and Joy and Sadness from Inside Out are also ready for hugs.
 Epcot holds such a great mix of classic characters and unique ones that it would be a shame to miss out on these meet and greets!

 10 – Fireworks and Dinner

-Epcot’s nightly spectacular, known as IllumiNations, is not to be missed!
-While there is a FastPass selection for IllumiNations, we find this to be a waste.
+Epcot’s nightly spectacular, Epcot Forever, is not to be missed!
 There are so many locations to stand around the World Showcase that if you plan to locate a spot 30-45 minutes or so in advance, you’ll have no problems viewing the show.
 Better yet, make a reservation to dine at one of the Epcot restaurants that offer spectacular views of the fireworks!
-Our favorite is to have dinner at Rose and Crown Pub while IllumiNations takes place.
+Our favorite is to have dinner at Rose and Crown Pub while Epcot Forever takes place.
 Great food, amazing drinks, and fireworks… it doesn’t get any better than that!

 For a no obligation, FREE Quote on a Disney vacation package, please contact our travel partner Magical Vacation Planner at 407-442-0227 (407-442-0215 for Spanish).
 You can also request a FREE quote online by Clicking HERE.